Interaction Morawetz estimate for the magnetic Schr\"odinger equation and applications

 It follows

 where

-We discuss positivity of each term.
+We discuss the positivity of each term.
 This analysis is also the same as in \cite{CGT08}, but the difference is that the momentum vector $\vec p$ is now covariant, and we also have to address $P_{5}$.
-We sketch the details for $P_{1}$ through $P_{4}$ for completeness.
-Since $\partial_{j}X^{k}$ is positive definite, $P_{1}\geq 0$.
-For $P_{2}$ define the two point momentum vector
+We briefly sketch the main ideas for $P_{1}$ through $P_{4}$ for completeness (for details see \cite{CGT08}).